evanseitz/cryoEM_synthetic_generation/README.md

 Once the Anaconda environment is installed, it must be initiated each time before running (the majority of) these scripts via the command: `conda activate synth`.
 As an important note, this environment is highly particular - make sure not to install any other python packages while `synth` is active (sourced), as conflicts may emerge.
 When you are done using the environment, always exit via: `conda deactivate`

 ### Attribution:
-Please cite us if you find this code useful in your research:
+Please cite our manuscript if you find this framework useful in your research:

 	@article {Seitz_Synth_MS,